Before building Analysis Services cubes we must first learn why and when cubes are a better

 be accessed from typical business intelligence tools such as Excel, Power BI and Reporting Services.

-- Browsing from within SSDT and Management Studio
+- Browsing from within Visual Studio and Management Studio

 - Browsing from Excel